nadezhdaSwan/infobooks-bot/README.md

 /start - common menu with all all commands

-/find_book - find book by name + author name
-/find_book_isnb - find book from isnb
+/search_edition_isnb - search edition of book by isnb

-Later enter name or isnb -> get all information from /livelib
-/goodreads
-/fantlab
-/googlebooks
-/storygraph
+/search_work_name - search work by name

+/search_author_name - search author by name